 Iraqi cuisine has a long history going back some 10,000 years – to the Sumerians, Akkadians, Babylonians, Assyrians and ancient Persians.
 When transportation reached a point that people from as far as the Mediterranean and India arrived, they brought new foods and spices with them.
 Iraqi kitchen reached its zenith during the Abbasid caliphate.

-Cooking of Masgouf takes long time sometimes more than 2 hours depending upon the size of the fish.
-Generally when ordered, the carp fish is taken out of the water tank and killed by a quick blow onto the forehead with a small rod.
+The cooking of Masgouf takes a long time, around 2 hours, depending upon the size of the fish.
+Generally, when ordered, the carp fish is taken out of the water tank and killed by a quick blow onto the forehead with a small rod.
 It is then partially scaled, slit up the back, cleaned the guts out and flattened the bodies.
 After sprinkling sea salt, tamarind and spices onto the fish, it is carried over to a fire pit and propped on their sides against iron stakes plunged into the ash to roast against the flames.

-While we were waiting for the masgouf to be served, we had a wonderful surprise from the chef, he served us a plate of fried fish roe.
-Excellent!
+While we were waiting for the masgouf to be served, we had a wonderful surprise from the chef, he served us a plate of fried fish roe and milt.
 I love fish roe.

 Masgouf is one of those unique, exotic foods you just have to try in Baghdad.
 It has gained a reputation as a healthy dish, too, because it is not fried and the long cooking time makes all the fat burn off.
 It may not be the most spectacular fish I have eaten over the decades, but it is definitely an experience that I would recommend to anyone visiting the city.
 I am loving it. 🙂

 5 thoughts on “Masgouf: An Ancient smoky Iraqi fish cuisine”

 The process of cooking makes it a delicacy.
 The masgouf looks truly delicious, more so to the Bengalis, I guess…. 😀